Topech/dotfiles/README.md

 # My dotfiles
-these are my dotfiles i guess
+these are my dotfiles.

-use my dotlink to link the dots to your system lol
+You can run lndotfiles.sh to automatically create soft links in the right places, making setup easier.
+Note that there are no checks for permissions.